TonyRipa/PlaceValue/README.md

 When the list is laid out in the same order as the reading order there are good outcomes; when it is not there are bad outcomes.
 This may seem so obvious as not to mention.
 I wouldn't write the word duck as kcud because then I have to scan forward to pronounced the d first then scan backward to pronounce the rest.
 Some things are so obvious they go without saying, until you see someone break the convention, then we are forced to talk about it.

 Apparently we inherited our number system from Arabs.
 They followed the convention of writing the numbers in the same order that they read in.
 As it happens, they read in a different order, but this shouldn't matter.
 Unfortunately, due to broken convention during translation, now it matters a lot.
 When translating out of Arabic, the word order was correctly translated, but the number order was not translated.
 This had the unfortunate effect of reversing the number order.
 Whereas, the number twelve should have been translated to 21 (first the smallest digit, then the next smallest, ...) it was wrongly translated as 12.
 Written as 21 you know immediate the weight of the value 2 and move on.
 With the mistranslation, you have to read ahead just to find the weight of each digit.
-Also instead of starting with the bounded size end we start with the unbounded sized end.
+Also instead of starting with the bounded sized end we start with the unbounded sized end.

 I have kept this bizarre mistranslation convention in my work so the number twelve is written as 12.
 This has made coding inelegant, by forcing me to break the symmetry of my code with intermittent calls to the reverse() function (as well as writing some for-loops backwards), diverting my attention off the task at hand with this constant mental overhead, of broken translation.
 This is all to serve the user, who I assume has likely grown up with a backwards convention.